chrisprice/chrisprice.github.io/blog/2020/10/19/framing-a-workshop-with-scaffolding/index.md

 ## Final product

 The poles were measured, marked with a Sharpie using one of the fittings as a guide, then cut to size with a cutting disk and a great deal of care.
-Finally, they are held in place using fittings bolted to the timber wall with coach bolts -
+Finally, they were held in place using fittings bolted to the timber wall with coach bolts -

 | ![Short wall left](IMG_3034.jpg) | ![Short wall right](IMG_3035.jpg) |
 | - | - |